cmanon/wp-strava/readme.txt

 athletes and clubs on your WordPress site.
 Included are several widgets and shortcodes for showing maps and activity summaries.

+= Shortcodes =

+[ride id=NUMBER] - add to any page or post.
+Also takes the following optional parameters:

+* som - english/metric (system of measure - override from default setting)
+* map_width - width (width of image in pixels)
+* map_height - height (height of image in pixels)

+= Widgets =

+Strava Latest Rides - shows a list of the last few activities

+Strava Latest Map - shows map of latest activity with option to limit latest map to activities of a certain minimum distance

 == Changelog ==

 = 1.0 =
 Change to Strava API V3
+Switch ride shortcode to use static map

 = 0.70 =
 Use WordPress HTTP API for all remote calls